Bundling Home and Auto Insurance: Average Savings & Best Companies

 Find your best options in less than 2 minutes

-Bundling home and auto insurance is one of the most widely recommended ways to cut your insurance costs — but is it always the right move?
-Most major carriers offer multi-policy discounts ranging from 10% to 25%, which can translate to hundreds or even over a thousand dollars in annual savings.
-But the discount percentage alone doesn't tell the full story.
+Bundling home and auto insurance remains one of the most popular ways to reduce your insurance costs in 2026, but is it always the best move?
+Most major carriers offer multi-policy discounts ranging from 10% to 25%, with some advertising up to 30% to 40% in favorable scenarios.
+That can translate to anywhere from a few hundred dollars to over $1,400 in annual savings.

-In this guide, you'll learn exactly how bundling works, which companies offer the best bundle deals in 2026, and the honest pros and cons of combining your policies.
-Most importantly, you'll get a clear framework to determine whether a bundle actually saves you money — or whether shopping separately puts more cash back in your pocket.
+With home insurance premiums up roughly 24% between 2021 and 2024 and auto rates still climbing due to repair costs and severe weather, the right bundle can absorb some of that pressure.
+In this guide, you'll learn how bundling works, which companies offer the strongest bundle deals in 2026, and the honest pros and cons of combining your policies.
+You'll also get a clear framework to decide whether a bundle actually saves you money or whether shopping separately keeps more cash in your pocket.

 Key Pinch Points